 We have added two more SDK languages to the IoT Plug and Play public preview.
 You can now develop with the Azure IoT Csharp SDK and the Azure IoT Java SDK, in addition to Azure IoT SDK for Node.js and Azure IoT SDK for C.

 Effective 1 February 2020 , the pricing promotion for the Azure Australia Central regions will end and all services in Australia Central and Australia Central 2 will be price-matched to Australia East.

-Effective February 1, 2020, the Resource GUIDs (also known as Meter IDs) of Custom Voice endpoint hosting in Speech Services will change.
+From 1 February 2020, the Resource GUIDs (also known as Meter IDs) of Custom Voice endpoint hosting in Speech Services will change.
 Billing will change from daily to hourly.

-Azure Backup policy for virtual machines (VMs) now lets you customize the resource group name created by Backup so you can update it as your company requires.
+Azure Backup policy for virtual machines (VMs) now lets you customise the resource group name created by Backup so you can update it as your company requires.

-Effective February 1, 2020, the meter names of Azure Search will change.
+Effective from 1 February 2020, the meter names of Azure Search will change.

-Effective February 1, 2020, the meter names of Azure SQL Database managed instance point-in-time restore (PITR) backup will change.
+Effective from 1 February 2020, the meter names of Azure SQL Database managed instance point-in-time restore (PITR) backup will change.

-Effective February 3, 2020, the meter IDs of Azure IoT Central will change based on the number of message allocations.
+Effective from 3 February 2020, the meter IDs of Azure IoT Central will change based on the number of message allocations.
 The Overages Messages meter ID will change as well.
 Modify your billing routines that rely on meter IDs.
-Your pricing may also be impacted.
+Your pricing may also be affected.
 See the pricing page for details.